-- b. the environmental values of receiving waters32, - the habitat values of significant vegetation in waterways and riparian areas, and - d. the ability for fish and other marine animals to move unimpeded along waterways, - protects environmental values of receiving waters by delivering appropriate solutions that achieve an equivalent or improved water quality outcome, - iv. ensures that waterways that require maintenance are afforded appropriate access for vehicles and personnel tasked with undertaking these activities, and - v. protects water quality throughout the PDA, as well as achieving the water quality objectives for the Brisbane River and Moreton Bay receiving waters33.
+- c. the habitat values of significant vegetation in waterways and riparian areas, and - d. the ability for fish and other marine animals to move unimpeded along waterways, - protects environmental values of receiving waters by delivering appropriate solutions that achieve an equivalent or improved water quality outcome, - iv. ensures that waterways that require maintenance are afforded appropriate access for vehicles and personnel tasked with undertaking these activities, and - v. protects water quality throughout the PDA, as well as achieving the water quality objectives for the Brisbane River and Moreton Bay receiving waters33.